TEALSK12/introduction-to-computer-science/do_now_34.md

 3. Change the "move" block to move "rate" spaces by dragging the rate variable to the "move" block.

-4. You can now pass different rates in your "gravity" custom block call located in the sprite's for ever loop.
+4. You can now pass different rates in your "gravity" custom block call located in the sprite's forever loop.